Vinaròs

+/ca-valencia/) in Valencian (known in Spanish as Vinaroz), (Note: Pronunciation of Vinaroz (unofficial):

-Vinaròs (/ca-valencia/) (Vinaroz) is a resort town located in eastern Spain and the capital of the Baix Maestrat in the province of Castellón.
+/es/) is a town and municipality located in eastern Spain and the capital of the Baix Maestrat in the province of Castellón, Valencian Community.
 It is in the border between the Valencian Community and Catalonia.
 Vinaròs is a fishing harbour and tourist destination.

 History

 The first historical record of Vinaròs is in 1233, when the Moorish hamlet of Binarlaros-Ibn Arus in eastern Al-Andalus was captured by King James I of Aragon.
 It was under rule of the Knights templar order between 1294 and 1311, and of the order of Montesa during the 14th century.

-The town grew during the 16th and 17th centuries, when fortifications and navy yards were built, and attained great prosperity during the following two centuries, due to its involvement in ship building and Valencian wine trade.
-The town suffered a strong decline in the early 20th century as a consequence of the spread of phylloxera in the regions vineyards, which devastated wine production.
+The town grew during the 16th and 17th centuries, when fortifications and navy yards were built, and became prosperous over the following two centuries, due to its ship building and Valencian wine trade industries.
+The town declined in the early 20th century as a consequence of the spread of phylloxera in the regions vineyards, which devastated wine production.

-Today, the prosperity of Vinaròs is bound to tourism and fishing, it is renowned for its tasty prawns.
+Today, the main industries of Vinaròs are tourism and fishing.
+Prawns are the best known local fisheries product.
 Vinaròs is part of the Taula del Sénia free association of municipalities.

 Main sights

-Sights in Vinaròs is the fortress-like Església Arxiprestal de l'Assumpció (Archpriestal Church of the Assumption of Our Lady), built in the prevailing Renaissance architectural style during 1583-1596, with a 'new' Baroque portal added during 1698–1702.
+Sights in Vinaròs is the fortress-like Església Arxiprestal de l'Assumpció (Archpriestal Church of the Assumption of Our Lady), built in the prevailing Renaissance architectural style during 1583–1596, with a 'new' Baroque portal added during 1698–1702.

 Baroque facade of Sant Gregori de Vinaròs.

 Culture

 Carnival

 The Carnival of Vinaròs usually takes place during January, February, or March.
 It has 33 troupes composed of many people (the biggest troupe has around 550 members).
-Each troupe is represented by a queen who creates a spectacular costume.
+Each troupe is represented by a queen dressed in a costume they had made themself.